ReDepth Anything: Test-Time Depth Refinement via Self-Supervised Re-lighting: Experiments

 For visual assessment, we present a qualitative comparison against DA-V2 in Fig.~\ref{fig:qualitative}.
-Re-Depth Anything produces visibly superior results by enhancing fine-grained details such as the threads on a ball (first image), balcony railings, and electricity wires (second-to-last image), but also removing noise from flat surfaces, as indicated by an arrow in the fourth example.
+Re-Depth Anything produces visibly superior results by enhancing fine-grained details such as the threads on a ball (first image), balcony railings, and electricity wires (second-to-last image), while also removing noise from flat surfaces, as indicated by an arrow in the fourth example.
 These qualitative improvements are consistent with the quantitative gains reported in Table~\ref{tab:quantitative}.

-We also compare against classical shape from shading, which, however, fails drastically if its strict assumptions are violated.
-For instance, even on the relatively simple ball example in Fig.~\ref{fig:ablation} (first row), the discoloring of the leather leads to spurious and noisy normals.
-This highlights the importance of our re-lighting augmentation strategy, which does not make an assumption on albedo constancy and does not suffer from the seam artifacts typically associated with shape from shading.
+We also compare to classical shape-from-shading, which fails drastically when its strict assumptions are violated.
+For instance, even in the relatively simple ball example in Fig.~\ref{fig:ablation} (first row), discoloration of the leather leads to spurious and noisy normals.
+This highlights the importance of our re-lighting augmentation strategy, which does not assume albedo constancy and does not suffer from seam artifacts typically associated with shape-from-shading.

 \FloatBarrier